yuekaizhang/dynamo/docs/API/nixl_connect/read_operation.md

 def cancel(self) -> None:
 ```

-Instructs the RDMA subsystem to cancel the operation.
+Instructs the NIXL subsystem to cancel the operation.
 Completed operations cannot be cancelled.

 ### `wait_for_completion`